Global Edge Network

 CloudFront offers personalized pricing options including pay-as-you-go, the CloudFront Security Savings Bundle, and custom pricing.
 Pay-as-you-go pricing is simple with no upfront fees.
 If you are looking for a discount, the CloudFront Security Savings Bundle that helps you save up to 30% on your CloudFront bill in exchange for a monthly spend commitment for a 1-year term.
 The savings bundle also includes free AWS WAF usage up to 10% of the monthly committed spend.
 For customers who are willing to make certain minimum traffic commitments (typically 10 TB/month or higher), we also offer additional discounts with private committed pricing.

 Learn more about Amazon CloudFront pricing.

-Free data Transfer between AWS cloud services and Amazon CloudFront
+Free data transfer between AWS cloud services and Amazon CloudFront for origin fetches

 As part of the AWS Free Usage Tier, you can get started with Amazon CloudFront for free.
 Upon sign-up, new AWS customers receive 50 GB Data Transfer Out and 2,000,000 HTTP and HTTPS Requests each month for one year.